 Q5.
 Can you tell us about how the Genesis deck of cards came to be?

-The Genesis deck began with paintings by me and the very talented artist Andy Boerger.
-When we first decided to collaborate in 2000, we would make these individual cards out of our works from our separate portfolios.
+The Genesis Cards, a deck of 44 cards and guidebook, began as a collaboration in the year 2000 with the very talented artist Andy Boerger.
+When we first decided to work together in 2000, we thought how nice it would be to inspire writers to paint, which was what I was doing, and in Andy’s case, to inspire painters to write.
 As a writer, I would come up with the card labels, then together we would think up creativity exercises that people could do to break out of old patterns of thinking.
 I wanted to reach people who were pretty good at one creative form, art or writing, but had a hard time switching on the possibility that they could be good at both.
 Over time we discovered that the cards were effective as a tool to get beginners going as well.

-Back in January ‘00, we started to give workshops in cafe settings, where we’d hang what at that time was a home-made laminated deck from a clothesline and our group would pick cards to help focus their intentions.
+Back in January ‘00, we started to give workshops in some of Tokyo’s most popular cafes–Las Chicas, The Globe, Pink Cow, where we would hang a home-made laminated deck of cards from a clothesline and everyone would pick cards to trigger spontaneous writing or art.

 Q6.
 What’s the hardest thing that prevents people from doing art?